| ||||||||||

 The keeper should know at least these two basic calls:

-must yell these
+The keeper must yell these

 commands loudly and repeat them if necessary.
 There must be no doubt in